Piercingxx/arch-mod/README.md

 - Gnome Extensions will install all the Gnome Extensions I use as well as customize Gnome with my custom extension settings.

 - Surface Kernel will install the Surface Kernel for any Microsoft Surface device.
+      - This is setup for a systemd bootloader.
+You will have to go in and edit the boot entry to see the kernal listed.